 Looking for more general information?
 Check out our blog on What is a good NPS score.

-Receiving a poor Net Promoter Score isn't a reflection on the quality of your business, but rather presents an opportunity to improve.
-Low scores tend to translate to one or two especially salient issues that your clients take issue with.
+Receiving a poor Net Promoter Score isn't always a reflection on the quality of your business.
+Low scores tend to translate to one or two especially salient issues that are affecting your clients.
 Resolve these and follow up with detractors, and your score will improve.

 Your business may have unique issues that are not on this list.
 Your NPS survey responses will have more actionable insights direct from your customers.